OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ### Communication with the Operating System

-As already mentioned, Android apps are written in Java and compiled into the dex bytecode.
-Apps do not access system resources directly.
-Instead, they interact with the system services using Android Framework – an abstraction layer that offers high-level API easily usable from Java.
-The majority of these services are used via normal Java method calls, and are translated to IPC calls to the system services running in the background.
-Examples of the system services include:
+Android apps interact with system services using the Android Framework, an abstraction layer that offers high-level Java APIs.
+The majority of these services are invoked via normal Java method calls, and are translated to IPC calls to system services running in the background.
+Examples of system services include:

     * Connectivity (Wifi, Bluetooth, NFC, ...)
     * Giles